bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 ## Not used in the Messenger App

 As mentioned in the introduction, React Native is developed by Facebook.
 Earlier this year, Facebook announced that they would release the Messenger app, [written as native iOS and Android apps](https://engineering.fb.com/data-infrastructure/messenger/).
-So how is the future of this framework when even the creators won't use it to rewrite their own native app?

 Further on, AirBnb and Udacity said in 2018 they will no longer [be developing their applications in React Native](https://adtmag.com/articles/2018/07/10/abandon-react-native.aspx).
 The main reasons for this decision was more or less the immaturity of React Native.

 There are several pros and cons with React Native.
 The easy setup and React-like syntax really gives it an advantage.
 But the differences between platforms (i.e. as I mentioned over with the accessibility) and the lack of some native components (i.e. push-notification and FaceId), it has a way to evolve.
 It will be interesting to follow this technology in the years to come!